INK-USC/NumerSense/README.md

 ## Evaluation on Test Set

 To evaluate your model's ability on NumerSense, please submit a prediction file to *yuchen.lin@usc.edu*, which should contain a json line for each probe example.
-And a json line should follow the format in below.
+And a json line should follow the format in the below code snippet.
 You can also check the example, `results/bert-base.test.core.output.jsonl` , which is the predictions of BERT-base on core set.
 The `score` key is optional.
 When submitting your predictions, please submit both `core` and `all` results, and inform us whether you have used the training data for fine-tuning.
 Thanks!
  ```json